Skip to main content

 • It must have an electric motor of no more than 750 watts (or 1 horsepower).

-An e-bike equipped with a motor that provides assistance only when the rider is pedaling and disengages or ceases to function when the bike reaches a speed of 28 miles per hour.
+Equipped with a motor that provides assistance only when the rider is pedaling and disengages or ceases to function when the bike reaches a speed of 28 miles per hour.

-What's required for each class
+What's required for each class?

 Class 1 Class 2 Class 3